 GeneCards Summary for DDIT3 Gene

 DDIT3 (DNA Damage Inducible Transcript 3) is a Protein Coding gene.
 Diseases associated with DDIT3 include Myxoid Liposarcoma and Liposarcoma.
-Among its related pathways are Validated targets of C-MYC transcriptional repression and Signaling mediated by p38-alpha and p38-beta.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Among its related pathways are Unfolded Protein Response (UPR) and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for DDIT3 Gene